 We are primarily on the lookout for short news features that, like our namesake, illuminate instances where science intersects in complicated ways (that is, both beneficially and detrimentally) with people’s everyday lives.
 If those narratives involve disenfranchised or under-covered populations, so much the better.
 The political and economic tensions that shape human societies often hinge on scientific and technological debates — vaccines, genetic engineering, climate change, agro-chemicals, renewable energy, AI — and those debates are frequently animated by cross-cutting values and interests.
 As such, Undark seeks stories that shine a light on these complex and fractious places where science collides with politics, economics, and culture, and where differing world views compete for resources and influence.
 This can entail everything from on-the-ground medicine to public health policy writ large, and from pure bench research to applied technology.

 The culture of science itself is also of interest.
 This would include the influence of industry and/or money on research in general, as well as stories that expose bias, harassment, or conflicts of interest in labs, in the field, in academic/scientific settings and publishing, and elsewhere.

-Environmental and climate stories are by far the most common pitches we receive and while we very much welcome them, the odds of success for pitches in these areas are commensurately lower.
+Environmental and climate stories are by far the most common pitches we receive and while we very much welcome them, the odds of success for proposals in these areas are commensurately lower.
 Similarly, while many stories require some measure of historical contextualizing, we prefer our narratives to be rooted in people and circumstances in the here-and-now.
 As such, purely historical yarns, told for their own sake, are rarely accepted.
 First-person narratives outside the op-ed silo, while sometimes considered by Undark, are also a tough sell.
-If your presence in the story is not essential to its telling, best to leave yourself out of it altogether.
+If your presence in the story is not essential to its telling, it is best to leave yourself out of it altogether.